-For any specific questions, or to speak with one of our office staff, please contact one of our offices at
+For any specific questions, or to speak with one of our office staff, please contact our office at

-A Turning Point is a privately owned out-patient treatment facility in Colorado Springs, Colorado.
-A Turning Point offers Level I Drug and Alcohol Education Minor-In-Possession, Level I DUI/DWAI Education, Level II DUI/DWAI Education and Therapy (Track A, Track B, Track C, Track D, and Four Plus), Domestic Violence Therapy, Relapse Prevention Therapy, Cognitive Behavioral Thinking Skills, Anger Management Therapy, Urinalysis Monitoring, Breathalyzer Monitoring, Hair Strand Testing, and Antabuse Monitoring.
+A Turning Point is a privately owned, out-patient treatment, facility in Colorado Springs, Colorado.
+A Turning Point offers Level I DUI/DWAI Education, Level II DUI/DWAI Education and Therapy (Track A, Track B, Track C, Track D, and Four Plus), Domestic Violence Therapy, Relapse Prevention Therapy, Cognitive Behavioral Thinking Skills, Anger Management Therapy, Urinalysis Monitoring, Breathalyzer Monitoring, and Hair Strand Testing.

 Please visit our individual treatment pages for more information specific to your treatment needs.